-3. Move the throttle lever away from the MIN. position, about 1/3 of the way toward the MAX. position.
+3. Move the throttle lever away from the MIN. position, about 1/3 of the | 5.
+Operate the starter. way toward the MAX. position.

 Some engine applications use a remote-mounted throttle control rather than the engine-mounted throttle lever shown here.
 Refer to the instructions provided by the equipment manufacturer.